 The type of therapy I offer is known as Person-Centred.
 Founded by Carl Rogers in the 1950's, it's also sometimes known as Rogerian therapy and belongs to the humanistic school of therapy.
 Without going into mind-numbing detail at this stage, I am not an analyst with a couch, but bring my humanity to the work.
-My interest is in you, the whole person, not just the part of you which is feeling anxious or has trouble controlling your anger [to take two common presenting problems].
+My interest is in you, the whole person, not just the part of you which is feeling anxious, depressed or has trouble controlling your anger [to take three common presenting problems].
 Or maybe just a bit 'autumnal' and not feeling very optimistic about the future.
 Therapy can provide a space to work out what you want from pressing that 'refresh' button.

 A fundamental element of my counselling philosophy is that the relationship between you the client and me the therapist is all-important and forms the basis for permanent therapeutic change and growth.
 To put it more straightforwardly, we work together as a team - I know a lot about psychotherapy and psychology but I believe you are the expert on you!
 Together we set about exploring your present feelings and very often how your past impacts you now.
 You will get to understand more about the distress or problem that has led you to seek help, and very likely change old, less than helpful, patterns of reaction and behaviour, ultimately leading to relief from some of those life-sapping feelings such as anxiety, depression, anger and so forth.